gravitational/teleport/rfd/0135-kube-apps-discovery.md

 The Teleport app service that runs in the same Kubernetes cluster will then react to those changes, and will start/stop proxying apps that are selected by appropriate labels.

-Name of the created Teleport app will consist of Kubernetes service name, namespace and cluster name, like this:
+Name of the created Teleport app will consist of Kubernetes service name, namespace and cluster name:
 `$SERVICE_NAME-$CLUSTER_NAME-$NAMESPACE`.
 This is done to avoid naming collisions in discovered apps.
 Though app names will be long in that case, there's ongoing work to improve UX when working with long resources names in Teleport, see [RFD 129](https://github.com/gravitational/teleport/pull/27258).

-To allow for finer control over exposed service transformation into Teleport app Kubernetes annotations will be used.
+We will add capability to use optional annotations to better control transformation of Kubernetes services into Teleport apps.
 By default we will be exposing services as `tcp` apps, since it's the most general type, but annotation or exposed port's `appProtocol` field can be used to specify which protocol to use for the app's URI.